openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * Wallet invocation using the `mdoc-openid4vp://` custom URI scheme.
 * Rules for the `SessionTranscript` CBOR structure (i.e., the `OID4VPHandover` CBOR structure) and guidelines on using OID4VP Authorization Request and Request Object parameters with the `SessionTranscript` CBOR structure as specified in ISO/IEC TS 18013-7 and ISO/IEC 23220-4.
 * Required Wallet and Verifier Metadata parameters and their values.
-* Additional restrictions on Authorization Request and Authorization Response parameters to ensure compliance with ISO/IEC TS 18013-7 and ISO/IEC 23220-4.
-For instance, to comply with ISO/IEC TS 18013-7, only the same-device flow is supported, the `request_uri` Authorization Request parameter is required, and the Authorization Response has to be encrypted.
+* Additional restrictions on Authorization Request and Authorization Response parameters to ensure compliance with ISO/IEC TS 18013-7 [@ISO.18013-7] and ISO/IEC 23220-4 [@ISO.23220-4].
+For instance, to comply with ISO/IEC TS 18013-7 [@ISO.18013-7], only the same-device flow is supported, the `request_uri` Authorization Request parameter is required, and the Authorization Response has to be encrypted.

 ### Presentation Request

-See ISO/IEC TS 18013-7 or ISO/IEC 23220-4 for the latest examples on how to use the `presentation_definition` parameter for requesting Credentials in the mdoc format.
+See ISO/IEC TS 18013-7 Annex B [@ISO.18013-7] and ISO/IEC 23220-4 Annex C [@ISO.23220-4] for the latest examples on how to use the `presentation_definition` parameter for requesting Credentials in the mdoc format.

 ### Presentation Response

-The VP Token contains a `DeviceResponse` CBOR structure as defined in ISO/IEC 18013-5:2021 or ISO/IEC 23220-4. `DeviceResponse` is included in the resulting VP Token and signs over the `SessionTranscript` profile defined in ISO/IEC TS 18013-7 and ISO/IEC 23220-4.
+The VP Token contains a `DeviceResponse` CBOR structure as defined in ISO/IEC 18013-5:2021 or ISO/IEC 23220-4. `DeviceResponse` is included in the resulting VP Token and signs over the `SessionTranscript` profile defined in ISO/IEC TS 18013-7 [@ISO.18013-7] and ISO/IEC 23220-4 [@ISO.23220-4].

-See ISO/IEC TS 18013-7 or ISO/IEC 23220-4 for the latest examples on how to use the `presentation_submission` parameter for presenting Credentials in the mdoc format.
+See ISO/IEC TS 18013-7 Annex B [@ISO.18013-7] and ISO/IEC 23220-4 Annex C [@ISO.23220-4] for the latest examples on how to use the `presentation_submission` parameter for presenting Credentials in the mdoc format.

 ## Combining this specification with SIOPv2